Quick Start

 └── package.json

-Select an appropriate template.
-If none are suitable, you can choose to create from scratch.
+- Select the appropriate template.
+If none is suitable, you can choose to create from scratch.

-Select the runtime environment as Nodejs 18.15 (you can also choose other versions)
+- Choose the runtime environment as Nodejs 18.15 (other versions are also available).

-After creation is complete, go to the cloud function and you will see a default index.js file.
+After creation is completed, go to the Cloud Function and you will see a default index.js file.

 };